Tempoe: Musical career

-Tempoe began his career as a statistician and web developer in Nigeria's budding tech industry.
-He had always found pleasure in music, teaching himself basic production techniques using the fruity loops app and producing songs for free, before a chance meeting with then afrobeats producer, CKay, led to him producing the latter's first official single, "Nkechi Turnup" in 2016.
+Tempoe began his career as a statistician, designer and web developer in Nigeria's budding tech industry.
+He had always found pleasure in music, teaching himself basic production techniques using the fFruity Lops app and producing songs for free, before a chance meeting with then aAfrobeats producer CKayled to him producing the latter's first official single, "Nkechi Turnup" in 2016.
 He went on to produce other songs, such as Container for CKay and Play for Blaqbonez, both signed to Chocolate City.
 In a bid to improve his production skills, he enrolled at Sarz's Production Academy.

 In 2019, Tempoe collaborated again with CKay in the production of the afro-fusion single, Love Nwantiti.
 The track has been certified platinum in France and the United Kingdom and double platinum in the United States and the Netherlands.
 In November 2020, Tempoe teamed up with singer Omah Lay, producing another successful single, Godly, which garnered over 100 million accumulated streams across all music sharing platforms, peaking at number 5 and number 15 in Ghana and Kenya's top 100 tracks on iTunes.
-Tempoe also produced the single Door from Joeboy's debut album, Somewhere Between Beauty & Magic, and Alcohol, which received 50 million streams within four weeks of its release.
+Tempoe also produced the single Door from Joeboy's debut album, Somewhere Between Beauty & Magic, and Sip (Alcohol), which received 50 million streams within four weeks of its release.

 In May 2022, he produced and performed in the single, Soweto, the lead track off Victony's Outlaw EP, which is his first official single as a performing artiste.
 Tempoe released the video for Soweto in October 2022.
 The video was directed by Jyde Ajala and garnered over 8 million views on YouTube within four weeks.
 The song featured at number 15 on Rolling Stone magazine's Top 40 Afropop Songs of 2022.

 In 2022, Tempoe signed a publishing deal with American independent record publishing group, APG, and the partnership led to his being tapped to co-write and produce Robinson and Jason Derulo's single Ayo Girl, which features fellow Nigerian afrobeat act, Rema.